sarkerlab/Website/README.md

 ## Adding People

-To add people to the peoples page, go to the file `members.yml` in the _data file.
-To add a new person to the members page, add new yml like so:
+To add or update people, you will need go to the file `people.md` in the _pages folder.
+Use the following format and attritubes:

 ```
 -